CityOfLosAngeles/best-practices/notebooks.md

 and never stored in code repositories or saved to notebooks.
 The environment variables needed to access the data for an analysis should be documented in the project `README`.

-More detailed recommendations may be found in [data-pipeline.md](./data-pipeline.md).
+More detailed recommendations may be found in [Data Pipelines](./data-pipeline.md).